-Some years ago, I worked in an office with a man who would frequently refer to himself as the father and referred to everyone else as his children.
-For the sake of this man’s anonymity, we’ll just refer to him as Wolf.
+Years ago, I worked in an office with a man who would frequently refer to himself as the father and referred to everyone else as his children.
+For the sake of this man’s anonymity, we will refer to him only as Wolf.

-Wolf’s alpha-male persona was the defining characteristic of his personality that everyone grew to expect when encountering him around the office.
-This man often even referred to himself as a god.
+Wolf’s alpha-male persona was his defining characteristic.
+It was the root of his personality that everyone grew to expect when encountering him around the office.
+This man literally referred to himself as a god.
 I’m sure you know the type.

-I know now, of course, he was only being sarcastic.
-He was only trying to be funny.
 “Good morning, my children”, he would say.
 “You just let your dad take care of that for you”.
-Dozens of little comments like this several times a day constantly reminding everyone in the office that HE was our father.
-I have to admit, sometimes is was kind of funny.
+Dozens of little comments like this, several times a day, constantly reminding everyone in the office that he was our father.
+I have to admit, sometimes it was kind of funny.

 Wolf was also well known for his constant belittling of others.
 Not so funny.
 For the most part, everyone enjoyed Wolf’s company and conversations in the same way most people enjoy a good celebrity roast.
-Even my direct supervisor once referred to him as “comic relief” in our weekly team meeting.
-This was the common perception of Wolf.
-He was funny and he was fun to be around.
+My direct supervisor even once referred to him as “comic relief” in our weekly team meeting.
+This was the common perception of Wolf; he was funny, and he was fun to be around.

-The company where I worked was a medium sized private company and the human resources department was well aware of Wolf’s often offensive language and foul behavior.
+The company where I worked was a medium sized public company and the human resources department was well aware of Wolf’s often offensive language and foul behavior.
 The truth is, they didn’t care.
-As far as I could tell, he was one of their own.
+As far as anyone could tell, Wolf was one of their own.

 Wolf and his pack of agnostics and atheists were a majority in the department where I worked.
 Together, they created a very loose atmosphere where godless conversation was rampant and every topic imaginable was put up for debate on a daily basis.
-I mean to say, it was an anything goes environment.
+You could say it was an “anything goes” environment.

 When it came to the topic of faith in Christ, I was fundamentally alone.
 I knew of at least two other men in the office who were professing Christians, but they would never stand up to the wolf pack.
 In fact, they would often engage in the same disgraceful dialog we heard every day.
 After all, who in their right mind wants to rail against the status quo in the office, right?
 Why rock the boat when you’re receiving a good paycheck?

-More often than not, I would respond with what I believed was the appropriate Christian response.
+Often, I would respond with what I believed was the appropriate Christian response.
 Other times I didn’t have the energy to put up with it.
 I would either remain silent or to my own folly, flat out lose my cool and say things I shouldn’t have.
 Ultimately, being on my best behavior wouldn’t have changed anything anyway.
 Wolf would give his pessimistic and godless views on life, and I would offer my own views.
-It was a constant struggle for me to endure Wolf’s consistent attacks.
+It was a constant struggle to endure Wolf’s consistent attacks.
 Though it was a good learning lesson, I wish I had been more diligent at times.
-In the end, neither of us were ever able to persuade the other to a different way of thinking.
+In the end, neither of us were able to persuade the other to a different way of thinking.

-One day, early in my employ at this company, the topic of the bible’s authenticity came before the proverbial water-cooler.
+One day early in my employ at this company, the topic of the bible’s authenticity came before the proverbial water-cooler.
 I was ready for this.
 The majority were essentially stating the bible cannot be trusted as a factual record of events to have taken place.
 It was quite entertaining in fact to hear these men unknowingly expose how little they really knew about the bible while at the same time dismissing it as ‘a book written by charlatans all plagiarizing each other’s work over the centuries’.
-I am generalizing their comments a bit but that is in essence exactly what the wolf pack were claiming.
-They claim the bible is nothing more than a work of fiction written by multiple different authors, copycatting each other’s work over the course of several centuries all espousing the same ignorant religious hysteria the former authors had been referring too in years past.
-That is to say, the people who wrote the bible were parroting an ancient belief that there is an invisible man in the sky who loves us and takes care of us… which as they believe, is all nonsense.
+I am generalizing their comments a bit, but that is in essence exactly what the wolf pack were claiming.
+They claim the bible is nothing more than a work of fiction written by multiple different authors, copycatting each other’s work over the course of several centuries all espousing the same ignorant religious hysteria the former authors had been referring to in years past.
+That is to say, the people who wrote the bible were parroting an ancient belief that there is an invisible man in the sky who loves us and takes care of us.
+Which as they believe is all nonsense.
 That was their way of thinking.
-The wolf pack claimed, to believe in an all-powerful God was derived as a means for the wiser few at the top to control the gullible many at the bottom – to make people feel better about themselves and their often-horrific conditions in this life.
-They believe the bible is nothing more than a story of imagination told over and over throughout the course of time combined with the fiction of the new testament era which would later be compiled into one book (the Holy Bible) and then propagated as a system of control over the masses.
-They believe, what would later become the Holy Bible is nothing more than an age-old fairytale.
+The wolf pack claimed to believe in an all-powerful God was derived as a means for the wiser few at the top to control the gullible many at the bottom – to make people feel better about themselves and their often-horrific conditions in this life.
+They believe the bible is nothing more than a story of imagination told over and over throughout the course of time combined with the fiction of the New Testament era which would later be compiled into one book (the Holy Bible) and then propagated as a system of control over the masses.
+They believe, what would later become the Holy Bible, is nothing more than an age-old fairytale.
 A children’s story not to be believed.
 In a nutshell, that is precisely the commentary I heard from the wolf pack.

 This group, the wolf pack, absolutely loved trashing the gospel.
-They knew for certain, there is no God and they were always willing to tell me about their faith in atheism without consequence.
-For nine hours a day, five days a week, for nearly five years, I would sit in the cubical next to these men knowing full well that at any moment they would deliver yet another witty quip about how Christ never existed, the gospel is a fantasy and the alpha males in society are the only true gods of this world.
-My hat is off to these men as I have to admit, they are not entirely wrong.
+They knew for certain, there is no God, and they were always willing to tell me about their faith in atheism without consequence.
+For nine hours a day, five days a week, for nearly five years, I would sit in the cubical next to these men knowing full well that at any moment they would deliver yet another witty quip about how Christ never existed, the gospel is a fantasy, and the alpha males in society are the only true gods of this world.
+My hat is off to these men as I have to admit; they are not entirely wrong.
 It is written that Christ said, “my kingdom is not of this world” (John 18:36).
-Satan is the god of this world (2 Cor 4:4).
+And as Paul states, Satan is the god of this world (2 Corinthians 4:4).

-What I really want to point out in this scenario is that I am still to this day very grateful to have had time with these men.
-I am grateful because it allowed me to realize first hand, it is not our job as Christian to change the hearts and minds of others.
-It is our job as Christians to plant the seeds of the Gospel (Luke 8:4-15).
-It is only then where God the Holy Spirit has the ability to water that seed and allow it to grow.
-If we are neglect in our responsibilities as Christians, there will have been no seeds planted and therefore no harvest to reap (Jhn 4:35).
+What I really want to point out in this scenario is that I am still to this day very grateful to have had my time with these men.
+I am grateful because it allowed me the opportunity to realize firsthand, it is not our job as Christian to change the hearts and minds of others.
+It is our job as Christians to plant the seed of the Gospel (Luke 8:4-15).
+It is only then where God the Holy Spirit can water that seed and allow it to grow.
+If we are neglect in our responsibilities as Christians, there will have been no seeds planted and therefore no harvest to reap (John 4:35).

-So, that is what I attempted to do every day for nearly five years.
-Plant the seed of the Gospel.
-Some days it felt like I was only making a fool of myself.
+So, that is what I attempted to do as often as I was able; plant the seed of the Gospel.
+Some days it felt like I was only making a fool out of myself.
 Other days I felt like I was making a difference.
 I could see a slight glimmer in Wolfs eyes on occasion as he briefly contemplated some of the things I had said.
-I could see the wheels begin to turn.
-Though these moments were rare, it felt good to experience the thought of helping someone in that way.
+I could see the wheels begin to turn… though these moments were rare, it felt good to experience the thought of helping someone in that way.